thecredibleway/thecredibleway-com/docs/faq/questions/how-can-you-believe-in-miracles-in-a-scientific-age.md

 - [Jesus and the Eyewitnesses](https://www.amazon.com/Jesus-Eyewitnesses-Richard-Bauckham/dp/0802863906) by Richard Bauckham
 - [Reasonable Faith: Christian Truth and Apologetics](https://www.amazon.com/Reasonable-Faith-Christian-Truth-Apologetics/dp/1433501155) by William Craig
 - [Miracles: A Preliminary Study](https://www.amazon.com/Miracles-Preliminary-C-S-Lewis/dp/B001E1XTQ6) by C. S. Lewis (Philosophical argument for the possibility and nature of miracles)
-- [Where the Conflict Really Lies: Science, Religion, and Naturalism](https://www.amazon.com/Where-Conflict-Really-Lies-Naturalism/dp/0199812098) by Alvin Plantinga (Explores the relationship between science, religion, and naturalism, arguing against inherent conflict)
+- [Where the Conflict Really Lies: Science, Religion and Naturalism](https://www.amazon.com/Where-Conflict-Really-Lies-Naturalism/dp/0199812098) by Alvin Plantinga (Explores the relationship between science, religion and naturalism, arguing against inherent conflict)